A cancellation theorem for modules over integral group rings: Groups with Stably Free Cancellation

 \begin{question} Does $\mathcal{Q}$ contain only finitely many groups not of the form $Q_{4n}$ for $n \ge 6$? \end{question}

-Fix a finite group $G$ which has no quotient of the form $Q_{4n}$ for $n \ge 6$, but is such that $\Z[G]$ fails to have SFC.
-By Swan \cite{swan long} and Theorem \ref{quotient closed}, $G$ has a normal subgroup $N$ for which $G/N$ is one of the groups in $(*)$.
-We may also assume $G$ has another normal subgroup $N'$ with $N \not \subseteq N'$, $N' \not \subseteq N$ and $G/N'$ a binary polyhedral group.
-If not, $\Z[G]$ would have SFC by Theorem B.
+Fix a finite group $G$ which has no quotient of the form $Q_{4n}$ for $n \ge 6$, but is such that $\Z G$ does not have SFC.
+By Swan \cite{Sw83} and Theorem \ref{thm:quotient-closed}, $G$ has a normal subgroup $N$ for which $G/N$ is one of the groups in $(*)$, i.e. a binary polyhedral group not of the form $Q_{4n}$ for $n \ge 6$.
+By Theorem \ref{thm:B} and Proposition \ref{prop:relative-eichler-group}, we may also assume $G$ has another normal subgroup $N'$ with $N \not \subseteq N'$, $N' \not \subseteq N$ and $G/N'$ a binary polyhedral group.